graphile/crystal/CONTRIBUTING.md

 The tests of the `postgraphile-core`, `graphile-utils` and `pg-pubsub` packages use the `TEST_DATABASE_URL` environment variable, which is mandatory.
 Its format is a [connection URL](https://www.postgresql.org/docs/11/libpq-connect.html#id-1.7.3.8.3.6), passed to [node-postgres](https://node-postgres.com/features/connecting#Connection URI).

 The `lds` and `subscriptions-lds` packages' test commands will create and use a new `"lds_test"` database using the `createdb` command.
 If you cannot make `createdb` run directly without options (e.g. if you're not using `trust` authentication) then you may set the `LDS_TEST_DATABASE_URL` environment variable and seed the DB and run the tests manually (see the relevant `package.json` to see what is done by the `yarn test` command).
+Alternatively, set the [environment variables for `createdb`](https://www.postgresql.org/docs/current/app-createdb.html#id-1.9.4.4.7) to direct it your server.
 Note: before you can run those tests, you'll need to configure your PostgreSQL server to support logical decoding for the live queries tests.
 See [the @graphile/lds README](packages/lds/README.md#postgresql-configuration) for how to enable `wal_level = logical`.